gonodono/adbsms/README.md

 ## Notes

-+ If you plan to use the default SMS app option in order to get at the hidden types, you should know that not all SMS apps utilize each one.
++ If you plan to use the Full access option in order to get at the hidden message types, you should know that not all SMS apps utilize each one.
 Though most use Inbox and Sent consistently, it seems that many apps simply don't use Draft and/or the others at all.
 I'm guessing they save those messages to internal storage instead, for some reason.
 Just a heads up.